Professor of the Practice

-The Department of Architecture in the College of Architecture, Art, and Planning at Cornell University invites applications for a professor of the practice beginning in fall 2018 with rank and salary commensurate with qualifications.
-This position may have a term of multiple years and is renewable.
+The Department of Architecture in the College of Architecture, Art, and Planning at Cornell University invites applications for Professor of the Practice, a non-tenure track, renewable 3-5 year appointment.

 Architecture at Cornell dates back to the founding of the institution; it is one of the oldest programs of its kind and has a long and distinguished tradition of design, scholarship, and teaching.
-Degree programs in the department include a professional bachelor of architecture (B.Arch.); a professional master of architecture (M.Arch.); a post-professional master of science (M.S.) in advanced architectural design; M.S. degrees in computer graphics and matter design computation; and a Ph.D. in the history of architecture and urban development.
-The new M.S. degree in matter design computation and state-of-the-art facilities — including the recently opened Milstein Hall designed by OMA and the soon be completed Mui Ho Fine Arts Library — reflect both a continuing commitment to excellence and an ongoing renewal of architectural education at Cornell.
+Degree programs in the Department include a professional B.Arch.; a professional M.Arch.; a post-professional M.S. in Advanced Architectural Design (M.S.
+AAD); M.S. degrees in Computer Graphics and in Matter Design Computation; and a Ph.D. in the history of architecture and urban development.
+The new M.S. degree in Matter Design Computation and state of the art facilities, which include the recently-opened Milstein Hall designed by OMA and the Fine Arts Library, reflect both a continuing commitment to design excellence and innovation as well as an ongoing renewal of architectural education at Cornell.

-While this position does not carry a research expectation, critical practice and scholarship activity is very desirable.
-Professors of the practice are expected to maintain an active relationship to practice/research/creative work and to share their expertise and experience with the students and faculty to advance the mission of the department.
-The ideal candidate for a professor of the practice position should possess graduate and/or professional degrees in architecture.
+While this position does not carry a research expectation, critical practice and scholarship activity are highly desirable.
+Professors of the Practice must maintain an active relationship to practice/research/creative work and are expected to share their expertise and experience with students and faculty to advance the mission of the department.
+The ideal candidate for a Professor of the Practice position should possess graduate and/or professional degrees in the field of architecture.

 - Brief cover letter